 Therefore, some course content may change over time to reflect changes in the discipline or industry and some optional units may not run every year.
 If a unit doesn’t run, we’ll let you know as soon as possible and help you choose an alternative unit.

 The credit system creates a flexible framework in which you can graduate with one of the following awards, depending on the number of credits gained:

 Full time study is one full academic year, consisting of a taught programme from October to June and a research programme, in which the dissertation is written from June to September.
 Part time students study for a period of two years.
 Their dissertation is written in the summer period of the second year of study.

-The research management unit will prepare you for your dissertation, which often takes the form of a substantial translation and commentary, but other forms of dissertation are also possible and encouraged.
 You will be allocated a dissertation supervisor, who will oversee your work throughout the process and you will be encouraged to start thinking about your dissertation from the start of the course and submit a series of interim documents.